Keep up to date with the latest information from the UK GLP monitoring authority.

 Deficiencies found during inspections are graded at 3 levels.

-A deficiency that if not addressed immediately may lead to a facility, system or study being out of compliance.
-A failure of one of the basic GLP quality system elements.
+i) that may not have developed into a critical issue, but if not addressed immediately may lead to a facility, system or study being out of compliance, and/or

 Actions after an inspection